 As a User/Customer

-Defining an economic framework to aggregate the demand of EO-related space services and EO products, procuring them for institutional use and to generate an internal market with governmental-commercial links.
+Defining an framework to aggregate the demand of EO-related space services and EO products, procuring them for institutional use and to generate an internal market with governmental-commercial links.

 Procuring products and services from EO-related industry, both space and non-space, which better suit public needs and policies and provide direct feedback to assess the products and improve the results.